 PHILADELPHIA (April 10, 2015) – The SJU Theature Company is set to perform the great American classic “Death of a Salesman” by playwright Arthur Miller, which opens on Thursday, April 16, at 8 p.m. in the Bluett Theatre.

-PHILADELPHIA (March 25, 2014) — The Pedro Arrupe Center for Business Ethics, in partnership with KPMG, will host an Intercollegiate Business Ethics Case Competition on Friday, April 4, in Mandeville Hall.
-Student participants from Drexel University, West Chester University, La Salle University, Temple University, and Villanova University will compete with one another for the first place title.
+The Pedro Arrupe Center for Business Ethics, in partnership with KPMG and Essent, will host its annual Intercollegiate Business Ethics Case Competition on Saturday, April 12, in Mandeville Hall.
+Student teams comprised of sophomores and juniors from the University of Delaware, Drexel University, West Chester University, La Salle University, Temple University, Villanova University, and Saint Joseph’s University are set to compete.

 Saint Joseph’s University and the Community College of Philadelphia recently signed an agreement to support a dual admissions partnership that will provide a smooth transition for students at the two-year school interested in pursuing a four-year program degree at the University.